To reserve a complimentary demo flight in California please contact us.

 A quiet pressurized cabin that had air-conditioning, the 421 was an instant success.
 With 375 HP turbo-charged engines, it could fly above most storms and give a smooth ride with unheard of speeds, cruising speeds of 220-250 mph.
 The other aircraft manufacturers could not come up with anything that held a candle to the 421 and so the Golden Eagle was literally in a class by itself.

 Over time, the Golden Eagle was refined, with a longer wing, stretched cabin, long baggage compartment nose and revised instrument panel, the 421 of the 70’s was truly a traveling machine that was miles ahead of the competition.

 In 1976 Cessna took the wing of the newly introduced Cessna Citation 500 jet aircraft and mated it to the cabin of the 421.
 It changed the high altitude performance overnight as well as increasing cruising speed with the same engines, the Golden Eagle was not quite happy cruising at 20,000’ in a comfortable 5000’ cabin.
 The introduction of a hydraulic landing gear gave it simplicity with good engineering design.
 The 421 was coming of age and had evolved into a truly refined traveling machine.

-The advantages of the reciprocating engines was still there, great fuel economy regardless of how far or how high you flew, you could count on 40 gallons per hour.
+The advantages of the reciprocating engines were still there, great fuel economy regardless of how far or how high you flew, you could count on 40 gallons per hour.

 Time has not come out with many refinements to the 421C design.
 Fuselage strakes improve longitudinal stability and main landing gear Speed Covers improve climb, cruising speed and high altitude performance.
 Tuned fuel injectors further improve fuel efficiency and the 421C now can get 7.2 miles per gallon, a 20% improvement from the original design in the late 70’s.